Bitty-Boxx/Wander-Notebook/Adventure Records/Session Records/Session 43 -.md

 : Meanwhile, the party finds themselves in the cave behind the waterfall
-	: They fight the ice troll from earlier and then continue
+	: They fight the ice troll from earlier and then continue : They fight even more tolls at the second area
+: After resting, Sirona sees that MB is having some trouble

 : Ask about the stones
 : Ask about a woman named Mauve
 Ask about finding information on artifacts

+: Ickabod mentions not seeing warforged since they were outlawed
+	: Ickabod tells Wander they are seeking information to grow their hoard after the rest were banished : Wander agrees, but in exchange for the status of Mauve, which is agreed : Wander tells them about the finding out about dragons at the sunken temple :